WK-Chen/MAIR_23/README.md

 Wenkai Chen, Stanescu Raluca, Frederieke Blom, Niek Kemp, Dimitra Tsolka

 ## Part 1a
-Run `python part1a/data_process.py` to turn dialog_acts.dat to csv file and create a deduplication version
+Run `python part1a/data_process.py` to turn dialog_acts.dat to csv file and create a deduplication version dialog_acts_dedup.csv

-Run `python part1a/baseline1.py`, `python part1a/baseline2.py` to see the baseline results for two datasets
+### Baseline 1
+See baseline1 result by code `python part1a/baseline1.py`

+### Baseline 2
+See baseline1 result by code `python part1a/baseline2.py`

 ### Classifier 1
 Train and evaluate classifier by running `python part1a/classifier1.py [DATA_PATH]`.